alttch/roboger/README.md

 # Managing

-Use *roboger-cmd* to manage the server.
+Use *robogerctl* to manage the server.
 Install CLI-only:

 ```
-pip3 install roboger-cmd
+pip3 install robogerctl
 ```

 # Python client module